Best Free Budget Notebook: Finish 2019 Strong! Get your money under control before the New Year.

-Because if you can get your money under control using the tool of a free printable budget notebook, you will be on your way to experiencing one of the greatest freedoms in life: financial freedom!
+Because if you can get your money under control using the tool of a free printable monthly budget notebook, you will be on your way to experiencing one of the greatest freedoms in life: financial freedom!

 I know what you’re thinking.

 You’re thinking, “But I hate budgets!
-When it comes to creating a budget, I don’t even know where to start.
-Besides, our money is out of control and all over the place.”
+I don’t even know where to start.
+I’m too overwhelmed because my money is out of control and all over the place!”

 Free Printable Budget Notebook Tour

 This post may contain affiliate links at no cost to you.
 Read my full disclosures here.

 An Attractive Cover

 Some things in life are just better when you make them pretty.
 I personally think it’s fun to add a little beauty wherever you can in life.
 Plus it will make pulling out your Budget Notebook a little more enjoyable!

 So let’s start with a simple touch of beauty to the cover of our monthly budget notebook.